 The BRS Library has a collection of Russell-related books and papers that members can borrow and a large selection of television and radio interviews of Russell online in the members area of the Library.
 Members may email BRS Librarian Tom Stanley (tjstanley at myfairpoint dot net) for access.

-The BRS awards annual student-paper-prizes for the best new papers about Russell by undergraduate and graduate students.
-Prize-winners present their papers at our annual meeting, receive $200, free registration, lodging and banquet at the meeting, and a 1-year membership in the BRS.
+The BRS awards annual student paper prizes for the best new papers about Russell by undergraduate and graduate students.
+Prize-winners will present their papers at the Society’s next Annual Meeting, receive $200, free registration, lodging and banquet at the Annual Meeting, and a complimentary first-year membership in The Bertrand Russell Society.
+Papers can be on any aspect of Russell’s life, work, or influence.
+They must be suitable for presentation to a general audience, and 20 to 30 minutes in length (10 to 12 double-spaced pages of text).

 The BRS also awards an annual BRS book award for the best new book on Russell, an annual BRS award to an individual or an organization whose work best furthers the interests and commitments of Bertrand Russell, and a service award for service to the Russell Society.